Reese-Thurman/reese-thurman.github.io/README.md

 # Reese Thurman

-I’m a software developer and computer science graduate with a passion for **software development** and **game design and worldbuilding**.
+I’m a software developer and computer science graduate with a passion for **software development,** **game design, and worldbuilding**.
 My goal is to build interactive and immersive experiences that blend creativity, storytelling, and technology.

 ---